inex/birdseye/README.md

 and then editing `skipcache_ips.php` to add your (for example) IXP Manager server's IP address.

 If you then tag `?use_cache=0` to API requests, the cache will be avoided.
-Note that the results from Bird will still be added to the cache so standard requests will still benefit with the freshest data.
+Note that the results from BIRD will still be added to the cache so standard requests will still benefit with the freshest data.

 ## Serving Behind a Proxy